boris317/JsonWeb/docs/index.rst

 JsonWeb
 =======
-JsonWeb is a package for encoding and decoding your python classes to and from JSON.
-I found myself writing a lot of JSON services and I got sick of writing the same boiler plate code over and over again.
+JsonWeb is a packaged designed to easily add JSON encoding/decoding capabilities to your python classes.

 Main documentation